Central High School (Central, Louisiana)

 Central High School is a public high school in Central, Louisiana, United States, in the Baton Rouge metropolitan area.
 It is the only high school in the Central Community School System.

 The Central school system serves the entire city of Central, as well as a section of the Brownfields census-designated place and another small unincorporated area.

-A 9th grade academy building was planned as a way of relieving congestion within the main school facility and was finished in 2016.
+A 9th-grade academy building was planned as a way of relieving congestion within the main school facility and was finished in 2015.

 History

 The school was originally a part of the East Baton Rouge Parish School Board.
 As a part of the EBR school board, it served most of Central, and a portion of Brownfields.

 Athletics

 Central High athletics competes in the LHSAA.

+Football

+In 2023, Central High hired new head coach David Simoneaux, a Baton Rouge native who graduated from Parkview Baptist High School, and previously coached at nearby Catholic High School in Baton Rouge and Catholic High School of Pointe Coupee.